Greenwich Nautical Walk:

 Greenwich Market :

-The buildings in Turnpin Lane date from the early 1800's.
 Today, Greenwich Market trades five days a week but the shops, cafes, bars, pubs and restaurants around the Market are open seven days a week.
 Wednesday is a food and homewares market day, Thursdays and Fridays specialise in antiques and collectables and arts and crafts.
 Weekends and bank holidays attract arts & crafts and food stalls. |

 |